thelastjeremiah/wanderlust/README.md

-<p>A minimalist vacation page has been designed to showcase my expertise in utilizing the Tailwind CSS framework.</p>
+<p>A minimalist vacation page that is designed to showcase my expertise in utilizing the Tailwind CSS framework.</p>

 ```How to Run```